Trinominal/IHiBO_2.0/README.md

-# IHiBO 2.0 - Intelligent Human-input-based Blockchain Oracle 2.0
+# Balancing normative reasons in IHiBO
 This project aims to develop a new smart contract in IHiBO.
 This will be done using the theory of balancing normative reasons.

 # IHiBO - Intelligent Human-input-based Blockchain Oracle